 For the filling:

 For the coating (Optional):

 - Add the dry ingredients to a bowl and give a quick mix.

-- In another bowl whisk the egg and coconut flavouring until pale and fluffy, add the milk and give a quick mix.
+- In another bowl whisk the egg and coconut flavouring until pale, add the milk and give a quick mix.

 - Stir the egg mixture into the dry ingredients until well combined.

 - Leave to soak for a few minutes.

 - Pour the mixture into each cavity until almost filled to the top.
 Close the lid and cook for 4-5 minutes.
 You will need to do this in batches depending how many holes your machine has.

 - Place on a cooling rack to cool completely.